US Citizen Moving to Singapore? How to Avoid Double Taxation & Incorporate Your Company 2026

 DirectorsAt least one ordinarily resident director (Singapore citizen, PR, or holder of an Employment Pass / EntrePass).

 Company SecretaryMust be appointed within six months of incorporation.
+See our corporate secretarial services.

 Registered AddressA physical address in Singapore (PO boxes not allowed).